 - 1 large egg white, lightly beaten

-- optional: Dutch Process Cocoa Powder and melted chocolate
+- Dutch Process Cocoa Powder and melted chocolate, optional

-- Preheat oven to 350 degrees.
-Line a large baking sheet with parchment paper.
+- Preheat oven to 350°F. Line a large baking sheet with parchment paper.
 Arrange a work surface with several 1-cup bowls placed upside down.